scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_pysph/prabhu_ramachandran_pysph.rst

 modern open source implementations follow.
 For example:

 - Our sources are hosted on bitbucket (http://pysph.bitbucket.org).
-We are thinking of shifting to github because github has much better integration with continuous integration services and this is a rather frustrating pain point with bitbucket.
+We are thinking of shifting to GitHub because GitHub has much better integration with continuous integration services and this is a rather frustrating pain point with bitbucket.
-- We use pull-requests to review all new features and bug fixes.
+- We use pull requests to review all new features and bug fixes.
 At this point there is only a single reviewer (the author) but this should hopefully increase over time.
 - PySPH has a reasonable set of unit tests and functional tests.
 Each time a